Buying Tools for Your Husband

 What kind of hammer?
 There are different hammers for different uses.
 The most common of course is the claw hammer.
 You see it everywhere.
 Even if you decide this is the hammer you want to use when you go to buy one you'll find they come in different sizes and weights and are made out of different materials.
 You can get a claw hammer with a head made of steel and a handle made of fiberglass or it may have a handle made of wood or rubber even vinyl.
 You can also find claw head hammers with different types of 'claws'.
 Some have a more curved claw than others.
 Other types of hammers include the ball peen which is used for riveting and bending or shaping metal, a hand drilling hammer used for striking masonry nails, steel chisels and masonry drills, a soft surface hammer used for working with delicate wood such as furniture making, a tack hammer used for, what else, tacks and small nails, a brick hammer and dry wall hammer explain themselves.

-Now that you've decided the best basic hammer is a claw hammer what about the screwdrivers?
+Now that you've decided the best basic hammer is a claw hammer, what about the screwdrivers?
 You need a flat head and a Phillips head.
 The picture to the right shows the difference.
 The flat head screw driver is so named because the head or tip of the screw driver is flat while the Phillips is slotted.
 They are used with the corresponding nails.
 We've all seen those funny looking nails that a screw driver won't fit into, those are the ones that require a Phillips.

 Tape measures is a measuring tape that is easier to use than a ruler.
-The most common one used for around the house versus the one used for measuring n sewing, is the roll up tape.
+The most common one used for around the house, versus the one used for measuring and sewing, is the roll up tape.
 You pull the tape out to measure and just push a button to roll it up.
 They come in all sizes and lengths from a three foot tape measure to a on hundred foot tape measure.
-Most homes can suffice with a twenty-five foot tape measure.
+Most homes can suffice with a 25 foot tape measure.
 I have to say it pays to buy a good tape measure as the cheaper ones break or bend or twist.
 A nice heavy case with a smooth mechanism is your best bet.

 I doubt I have to tell you about flashlights.
 I'm sure you can pick a good flashlight having used them for other things.
 The new LED flashlights are very bright and seem to last a long time.
 There are different types of flashlights too though for different jobs.
 A very small one will let you get into tight places, a large 'floodlight' type will illuminate a whole work area, and there are even little flashlights that attach to the peak of your baseball cap in case you want the light to shine in a certain spot.
-To round out your toolbox though an ordinary flashlight will work fine.
+To round out your toolbox though, an ordinary flashlight will work fine.

 Those are the basic tools, but what if your husband has other interests?
 From major construction jobs to a small home improvement, power tools are the way to go.
 You could use a small hand saw but that isn't realistic in this day and age.
 This is where power tools, sometimes called electrical tools, come in.
 If you start looking at power tools you need to know there are different ways to power them.
 The most common is of course electric.
 You plug them in and you're ready to go.
 Now, however there are 'cordless' tools.
 These are power tools that run off a battery pack that is charged when the tool is not in use.
 The best part of cordless is you can take them anywhere and don't have to worry if there's an electrical outlet nearby.
 There are also gas operated and air tools powered by a compressor.
 Not everyone has an air compressor but they can be very handy and helpful.
-(See video at the end of this hub.)
+(See video at the end of this article.)

 The most common power tools are drills and saws.
-Cordless power drills come in different voltages with the higher voltage being the "stronger" tool while corded power drills come in different amps - higher amps, more power.
+Cordless power drills come in different voltages with the higher voltage being the "stronger" tool while corded power drills come in different amps—higher amps mean more power.
 Getting into power tools requires a lot of research.
 You need to know what your husband will be using the drill for to be able to determine how powerful it should be.
 There's no use spending a fortune on a contractor's weight and speed drill when he'll only be using it occasionally and for small jobs.
 Ask around, talk to friends and research on the Internet.
 Usually a 24 volt cordless will be fine for the average home.
 If you're buying a cordless it's a good idea to also buy a spare battery so there's always one ready to go.
 There are many brands to choose from as well from, names like Black & Decker, Milwaukee, DeWalt, Hitachi, Bosch, and more.

 How about gardening?
 There are more types of gardening tools than there are gardeners.
 You have simple hand and digging tools, short handled tools, long handled tools, axes, knee pads and more.
 Pruning sheers alone could take you a week to research.
 They come in different sizes and lengths from bypass pruning sheers to bypass loppers and that's just the tip of the iceberg.
 Weeding is always a nightmare.
 Fiskars is now selling a lawn and garden weeding tool that looks like it's going to save a lot of work and backache.
 I think it's well worth looking into if your husband is a gardener or lawn fanatic.
 Any type of shovel is handy in the garden from flat bottom spades to round point shovels of various sizes.